parkeraddison/smoke-and-mirrors/README.md

 ## Virtual Smoke

-Plugins:
+Dependencies:
-- Cesium for Unreal (for digital Earth)
+- Plugin: Cesium for Unreal (for digital Earth)
-- NiagaraFluids (for better smoke sims in the future)
+- Plugin: NiagaraFluids (for better smoke sims in the future)
+- Content: Starter Content
+- Content:

+Dependencies:

 ## Acknowledgements